Kilonova emission from GW230529 and mass gap neutron star-black hole mergers: Results and Discussion

-Next, we discuss the predicted ejecta mass from the simulated KNe.
-In the GW230529 NSBH KN case, $M_{\rm wind}$ is the lowest for softer EOS and the highest for the stiffer EOS, while the dynamical ejecta has a median ranging from $10^{-3.05}-10^{-2.32}~M_\odot$ for the NSBH posterior and from $10^{-3.10}-10^{-2.56}~M_\odot$ for the BBH posterior as shown in th top panels of Fig. \ref{fig:ejecta}.
-This agrees with estimated ejecta masses between $4\times 10^{-3}$ and $5\times 10^{-2}$ from numerical simulations of low-mass NSBH binaries~\cite{Foucart2019}\footnote{Despite this general agreement, we point out that the BH spin in GW230529 is likely different at least in orientation than the ones considered in the simulations of \cite{Foucart2019}, and components masses are also different}.
+We now discuss the ejecta masses predicted for the KN-producing samples.
+For GW230529 as an NSBH, $M_{\rm wind}$ is in the range $(1-2)\times 10^{-3}\,M_\odot$ (median of the distribution) and smallest for the softer EOS and largest for the stiffer EOS, while the dynamical ejecta median spans $(4.0$–$7.2)\times 10^{-3}\,M_\odot$ for the NSBHw posterior and $(4.0$–$5.2)\times 10^{-3}\,M_\odot$ for the BBHw posterior (top panels of Figure~\ref{fig:ejecta}).
+These values agree with numerical–relativity estimates for low-mass NSBH binaries of $\sim 4\times10^{-3}$ to $5\times10^{-2}\,M_\odot$ \cite{Foucart2019}\footnote{Despite this general agreement, the BH spin orientation and component masses in GW230529 likely differs from those considered in \cite{Foucart2019}.}.

-In the case of GW230529 being a BNS, assuming the softer EOS, we expect more wind ejecta than dynamical ejecta, with large values of the order of $10^{-2}~M_\odot$.
-This is not the case with the fiducial and stiffer EOS, for which the BNS is expected to produce typically more dynamical than wind ejecta (with the latter peaking close to $\sim10^{-2.6}~M_\odot$ for all EOSs).
-This is not surprising as the disk mass fitting formula, from which the wind ejecta mass is then derived, for BNS systems depends entirely on total mass and threshold mass, which is sensitive to the EOS.
-The larger $M_{\rm tot}$ values allowed by the fiducial and stiffer EOSs compared to the soft EOS case do not result in large disks.
-On the other hand the dynamical ejecta mass is highly sensitive to the mass ratio, which does not span a large dynamical range for the BNS samples producing a KN, hence providing similar amounts of dynamical ejecta in all cases (see e.g. \cite{Dietrich_2020,Kr_ger_2020} for a detailed discussion on the equations governing the ejecta masses).
-The dynamical ejecta mass distribution is also similar to that of the NSBH case.
-The dynamical ejecta mass for GW230529 as a BNS is, as expected given the large masses, typically lower than for our BNS population expected from O4 at a similar distance, and it is shifted by 0.3-0.5 dex towards lower values (see Fig. \ref{fig:ejecta}).
+For GW230529 as a BNS, the softer EOS is expected to yield more massive wind than dynamical ejecta, with wind ejecta masses of order $10^{-2}\,M_\odot$.
+In contrast, for the fiducial and stiffer EOSs, the BNS typically produces more dynamical than wind ejecta, with the former peaking near $3\times 10^{-3}\,M_\odot$ for all EOSs.
+This behavior reflects the BNS disk mass (from which $M_{\rm wind}$ is derived), which depends on the total mass and the prompt collapse threshold and is therefore highly EOS-sensitive.
+Although the fiducial and stiffer EOSs allow larger $M_{\rm tot}$ than the softer EOS, they do not produce disproportionately large disks.
+By comparison, the dynamical ejecta mass is most sensitive to the mass ratio; because the BNS KN-producing samples do not span a wide range in mass ratio, the dynamical ejecta remains similar across EOSs (see \cite{Dietrich_2020,Kr_ger_2020} for the governing relations).
+The dynamical ejecta distribution also resembles that of the NSBH case.
+Given the relatively large masses inferred for GW230529, its BNS dynamical ejecta is typically lower than for our O5 BNS population at similar distances shifted by $\sim 0.3$–$1.5$\,dex toward smaller values (Figure~\ref{fig:ejecta}).

-A caveat of this analysis is that the surrogate models used in NMMA are built on POSSIS grids with a minimum $M_{\rm dyn}$ of 0.001 (0.01) $M_\odot$ and $M_{\rm wind}$ of 0.01 (0.01) $M_\odot$ for Bu2019lm (Bu2019nsbh).
-Therefore for ejecta masses below these values, a fraction of the KNe we consider follow an extrapolation.